Last updated on February 26th, 2023 at 02:21 am

 ‘I daresay you haven’t had much practice,’ said the Queen.
 ‘Why, sometimes I’ve believed as many as six impossible things before breakfast!'”

+Election Day itself reminds me that anything is possible.
+In 2008, we elected the first person of color, President Barack Obama, in the United States.
+Someday soon, we will elect a female president.
 Less than half a century ago, Black men and women couldn’t vote!
 45 years before that, women were still fighting for their right to vote.

 The suffragettes and civil rights workers courageously “did the impossible.”
-Working hard, and standing for what they believe in, they made a huge difference in the world.
+Working hard and standing for what they believe in, they made a huge difference in the world.
 Their legacy is an important part of our country’s history, and it is why all U.S. citizens have the right to vote today.

 What Will Your Legacy Be?

+Election cycles remind me to ask myself: What will my legacy be?
 What can I do in this world with my gifts that will truly make a difference?
+How can I stand up against injustice?
+How can I change the world?

 That seems like a happy and fulfilling legacy to me.

-And please remind yourself that YOU can do the impossible.
+For those who live in the U.S., please remember to always vote and that you can do the impossible.
 You can change the world.
-Let’s all be the change!
+Let’s all be the change we want to see.

 Lisa P. Graham is an inspirational writer, life coach, TED motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning in their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on her website or watch her TEDx speech on YouTube.